adzheliev/adzheliev/README.md

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>
 </p>

 Diligent, cooperative, and results-driven, I am passionate about coding and constantly strive to learn new methods and approaches that accelerate and simplify the development process while bringing beauty to the code.
 As a self-professed perfectionist, I take pride in writing clean and concise code.
-Additionally, I have experience as a mentor, assisting newcomers in solving problems during our course.
+Additionally, I have experience as a mentor, assisting newcomers in solving problems during our course. <br/>

 Prior to my transition into software development, I worked as a professional translator and localization engineer for over 15 years.
 This extensive linguistic background, coupled with more than 23 years of language practice, gives me a unique perspective in the field.
-Seeking interesting projects and complex tasks, I decided to pursue a career in software development.
+Seeking interesting projects and complex tasks, I decided to pursue a career in software development. <br/>

 At the moment, I am actively seeking to join a strong software development team that aligns with my goals and aspirations.
-I am excited about the opportunity to contribute my skills and collaborate with like-minded individuals to create impactful solutions
+I am excited about the opportunity to contribute my skills and collaborate with like-minded individuals to create impactful solutions. <br/>

 Contacts: [![HH Badge](https://img.shields.io/badge/-hh.ru-critical?style=flat&&logoColor=white)](https://hh.ru/resume/b536aac6ff0c0e2eea0039ed1f6d4d434c5978) [![Telegram Badge](https://img.shields.io/badge/-alandzheliev-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/djalan84) [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:djalan84@gmail.com)